► Mercedes-AMG GT 4-Door

-The GT 4-door looks a lot like the CLS, so Mercedes has made sure it'll differentiate itself further when it comes to performance.
-So far, only three engines have been lined up for the new car – but each of them promise a handsome power-boost over anything in the CLS range.
+The GT 4-door looks a lot like the CLS, but at least Mercedes has ensured it'll differentiate itself further when it comes to performance.
+So far, only three engines have been lined up for the new car – but each of them promises a handsome power-boost over anything in the CLS range.

 The bottom of the range begins with an entry-level 429bhp GT 53 4Matic+.
-Using a 3.0-litre unit inline six with up to 21bhp of electric boost, the entry-level GT 4-door promises the perfect blend of economy and speed.
-After all, it does get to 62mph in just 4.5 seconds.
+Using a 3.0-litre unit inline six with up to 21bhp of electric boost, the entry-level GT 4-door should provide the perfect blend of economy and speed.
+It does get to 62mph in just 4.5 seconds, after all.

-A 577bhp V8-powered GT 63 capable of a 3.4 second launch to 62mph sits in the middle of the range, but the GT 63 S is going to be the model you want.
-Yes, it's the 630bhp GT 63 S 4Matic+ that sits at the top of the range.
+A 577bhp V8-powered GT 63 with a 3.4 second launch to 62mph sits in the middle of the range, but the GT 63 S is going to be the model you want.
+And that's because GT 63 S 4Matic+ that sits at the top of the range makes a ridiculous 630bhp.
 Featuring a top speed of 188mph and a 0-62mph launch time of 3.2 seconds, the latter uses a 4.0-litre V8 Bi-turbo with both turbines inside the vee.

 Mercedes says the GT 4-door will come with several features already seen in the GT.
 The new coupe will have rear-wheel steering, six or eight caliper brakes, and as with other AMG models, ceramic stoppers will be available as an option.

-The Coupe's engine will also come with the same Drive Modes we've seen in existing AMGs, so you'll be able to set the GT 4's handling from the forgiving 'slippery' mode, to the more hardcore 'RACE' mode.
+The coupe's engine will also come with the same Drive Modes we've seen in existing AMGs, so you'll be able to set the GT four-door's handling from the forgiving 'slippery' mode, to the more hardcore 'RACE' mode.

 Agility functions from "Basic" to "Master", will also change every aspect of the car's handling – from suspension rates to powertrain response.
 Response from the accelerator pedal, gearshift system, rear axle steering, electronically controlled rear axle locking differential or brake force distribution can all be controlled in this way.
-And there's obviously a drift mode, standard in the GT 63 S and optional elsewhere – because this is an AMG, after all
+And there's obviously a drift mode, standard in the GT 63 S and optional elsewhere – because AMGs are supposed to go sideways.

 Like new A-class and CLS, the GT-Four door will also use capacitive buttons and refreshed switchgear throughout the interior.